Majestic Waterfowl Sanctuary, 17 Barker Road, Lebanon, CT, 06249

 Ducklings and goslings are often purchased in the Spring, especially around Easter time.
 Many families are not prepared for their quick maturity.
 They are not clean indoor pets and families frequently decide that they do not fit into their lifestyle.
 Not sure what to do with their pet, they drop them off on local ponds.

 Ducks and geese are domestic animals.
 They have been bred to depend entirely upon our care.
 They can live anywhere from 8-15 years, sometimes even longer when properly protected in safe pens and maintained on healthy diets.
 When abandoned, many do not survive their first winter.
 Predators like owls, coyotes, dogs, raccoons and foxes, make quick work of these non-flying, defenseless birds.
+Many of them even succumb to acts of cruelty by humans.
 In addition, domestic waterfowl can not fly over land obstacles and often stumble and suffer serious hip, leg and foot injuries--breaks and dislocations.

 During the summer, park visitors unknowingly feed these ducks unhealthy food items like bread, chips, pastries and cereal instead of specifically designed duck food.
 These snacks fill up their bellies and discourage them from foraging for healthier foods.
 The result of this dietary inadequacy is malnutrition, which in turn can lead to deteriorated feather quality and even lameness.